3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/react/react-fullstack-codealong.md

 //Inside package.json
 ...
 "scripts": {
+  "start": "node server.js",
-  "start:dev": "concurrently \"nodemon server.js\" \"cd ./client  && yarn start \" ",
+  "dev": "concurrently \"nodemon server.js\" \"cd ./client  && yarn start \" ",
   "test": "echo \"Error: no test specified\" && exit 1" },
 ...
 ```

-Now we can run `npm run start:dev` and our application will start on both port 3000 and 3001!
+Now we can run `npm run dev` and our application will start on both port 3000 and 3001!
 Let's verify both are working by visiting both ports in the browser.

 > COMMIT